stephen-ics/haskell/README.md

     squares = map (^2) (numsFrom 0) --infinite stream of integer squares

     take :: Int -> [a] -> [a]
-    take n _ | n <= 0 = [] --'<=' is a comparison operator not an arrow, _ is used as a placeholder for a value you do not intent to use, in this case anything that is not an integer list! take n [] = []
+    take n _ | n <= 0 = [] --'<=' is a comparison operator not an arrow, _ is used as a placeholder for a value you do not intend to use, in this case anything that is not an integer list! take n [] = []
     take n (x:xs) = x : take (n-1) xs